 I brought a pair of running shoes with good support and a solid grip.
 Hiking boots might be something to consider if you’re planning something longer than a 2 day trek, like say the summit of Mount Fansipan.

 Aside from my runners, I brought a pair of flip flops to wear at the end of the day – my feet were tired and craving some wiggle room after a long day of trekking in Sapa!
-I’ll also admit I did wear the flip flops on the last day of the hike when we were back on even terrain, but I would NOT recommend attempting the whole hike in flip flops lest you end up with a sprained ankle.
+I’ll also admit I did wear the flip-flops on the last day of the hike when we were back on even terrain, but I would NOT recommend attempting the whole hike in flip-flops lest you end up with a sprained ankle.
 Now that would be one way to ruin the rest of your travel plans…

 As a side note, there are lots of shops in Sapa that both rent and sell trekking gear.
-If you’re doing some travel around Southeast Asia prior to your visit to Sapa and don’t feel like lugging around boots and hiking poles, know that those things can be found in the town at affordable rates.
+If you’re doing some travels around Southeast Asia prior to your visit to Sapa and don’t feel like lugging around boots and hiking poles, know that those things can be found in the town at affordable rates.